awsdocs/aws-systems-manager-user-guide/doc_source/automation-troubleshooting.md

 **Assume Role Policy Doesn't Have Sufficient Permissions**
 **Error message**: `Automation Step Execution fails when it is launching the instance(s).
 Get Exception from RunInstances API of ec2 Service.
 Exception Message from RunInstances API: [You are not authorized to perform this operation.
 Encoded authorization failure message: xxxxxxx (Service: AmazonEC2; Status Code: 403; Error Code: UnauthorizedOperation; Request ID: xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx)].
 Please refer to Automation Service Troubleshooting Guide for more diagnosis details.`

 The assume role doesn't have sufficient permission to invoke the `RunInstances` API on Amazon EC2 instances\.
 To resolve this problem, attach an IAM policy to the assume role that has permission to invoke the `RunInstances` API\.
-For more information, see the [Method 2: Use IAM to Configure Roles for Automation](automation-permissions.md)\.
+For more information, see the [Method 2: Use IAM to configure roles for Automation](automation-permissions.md)\.

 **Unexpected State**
 **Error message**: `Step fails when it is verifying launched instance(s) are ready to be used.
 Instance i-xxxxxxxxx entered unexpected state: shutting-down.
 Please refer to Automation Service Troubleshooting Guide for more diagnosis details.`